 Admittance to the program is by invitation only and is intended for students who are within three semesters of graduation.
 In no case will students who have less than five months of study remaining before graduation be considered.
 A student who has excellent research potential and has been performing at an exceptional level in the major and at a level of distinction in other courses may be invited by the department or program chair to participate in the Departmental Honors Program.
 The evaluation of performance in the major is made exclusively by each department or program.
 The evaluation of overall performance outside the department is subject to review by the Honors Advisory Committee.

-Oral Exam Form (signed and returned to Johanna Sandlin)
+- Oral Defense Form (signed and returned to Wendy Wilson)

-Friday, April 24, 2015 by 12 noon: Submit thesis for format check to Johanna Sandlin, Secretary, AD 312.
+- Friday, April 26, 2019 by 12 noon: Submit thesis for format check to Wendy Wilson, Secretary, AD 312.
 Format must be approved before submitting to library.

 - Monday, May 6, 2019: Submit final (library) copy to Wendy Wilson, AD 312.